[Click this link for the Believe verses in John’s Gospel.]

 Abram did no less.
-He complied (aligned his actions) with the words that God had spoken in giving right direction.
-Abram’s decision to rightly trust (believe) God beyond his own understanding, not the actions themselves that accompanied the decision, made Abram righteous—a man rightly deciding to stand with God beyond his comprehension.
+He complied (aligned his actions) with the words that God had spoken in giving righteous direction.
+Abram’s decision to rightly trust (believe) God, as well as his actions that accompanied that decision, made Abram righteous—a man rightly deciding to stand with God beyond his own comprehension.
 Right decision-making, based on right believing, enacted faith that trusted God, leading Abram to literally “amen” God in agreement with Him.
 [Note: the Hebrew word in Genesis 15:6 translating as “believed” is a form of aman, the root word of amen, meaning “so be it; truth” —Strong’s Concordance.]

-Doubt of God is an opponent that no person can defeat by self-rationalization, as Adam and Eve tried so unsuccessfully to do in the Garden.
+Doubt of God is an opponent that no one can defeat by self-rationalization, as Adam and Eve tried so unsuccessfully to do in the Garden of Eden.
 The doubt itself is illogical.
 It fosters trust in mere mortal above eternal, creation above Creator, natural limitation above supernatural ability.
 How?
 It does so simply by directly questioning the rightness of God’s words.
-It points away from right dependence upon a right God to promote wrong confusion in asking “Are God’s words really (completely) right for me?”
+Doubt turns us away from right dependence upon a right God to promote wrong confusion in asking “Are God’s words really (completely) always right for me?”

 The question itself should not exist, but there it is before us all.
-Brought into play by Satan in the Garden, the question must be answered by us each individually.
-“Do I live by faith in God or in doubt?”
+Brought into play by Satan in the Garden of Eden, the question must be answered by us each individually.
+“Do I live by faith in God or in doubt of Him?”

-Interesting to note alongside of that information is that, despite the emphasis on believe, John’s Gospel never uses the word repent, as do the other three Gospel accounts.
+Interestingly, despite the emphasis that John has placed on believing, John never uses the word repent in his Gospel, as do the other three Gospel writers do in their own Gospel accounts.
 In fact, the first recorded words of Jesus in Mark’s Gospel are in Mark 1:14-15, where both repent and believe are recorded as having been spoken by Jesus in conjunction with one another.

 “The time has come,” he said.
 “The kingdom of God is near.
 Repent and believe the good news!”